 There can be a host of reasons for this.
 Some aging investors choose to cash out and retire from the investing game.
 Some have rental properties that they’ve self-managed for years and can no longer keep up with.
 Others want out so they can pursue other goals like moving abroad or starting a new business.
 Others still may see this as an opportune time to sell while buyers have access to low-interest rates and loans.

-Whatever the reasons, home buyers and beginner investors should look out for these types of sellers.
-They should also work closely with their agents to determine the seller’s exact motivations for cashing out.
-Figuring this out can give you important indications on what to push for in negotiations.
+Whatever the reasons, home buyers and beginner investors should look out for these sellers.
+They should also work closely with their agents to determine the seller’s motivations for cashing out.
+Figuring this out can give you essential indications on what to push for in negotiations.

 Failed InvestorsFailed Investors

-For every successful investor, there are dozens more who rushed in before educating themselves first.
-Maybe they got swept up by the allure of flipping houses and bought before realizing just how much work it takes.
-Perhaps they were just unlucky and made a bad purchase at the wrong time.
-Now they’re either stuck in the rehab process, can’t raise more capital, or have just had enough with the whole rat race.
-In any case, they want out and are usually prepared to take a loss to do so.
+For every successful investor, dozens more rushed in before educating themselves first.
+Maybe they got swept up by the allure of flipping houses and bought before realizing how much work it takes.
+Perhaps they were unlucky and made a bad purchase at the wrong time.
+They’re either stuck in the rehab process, can’t raise more capital, or have just had enough with the rat race.
+In any case, they want out and are usually prepared to take a loss.

-When a homeowner passes away, their assets are usually passed down to their heirs through the will.
 The home will typically be the main asset.
+When homeowners pass away, their assets are usually passed down to their heirs through the will.
 Many heirs may not afford to move into the home, especially with high property taxes or common charges.
 In the case of multiple heirs, selling is usually the preferred option.
 The potential infighting between the sellers and questions about the property’s condition provides many advantages for patient buyers.

 Sellers of an Old Property that Needs UpdatingSellers of an Old Property that Needs Updating

-Homeowners who are strapped for cash and sitting on an old property will be in a difficult position to compete with newer properties on the market.
+Homeowners strapped for cash and sitting on an old property will be challenging to compete with newer properties on the market.
 In addition, these older homes are likely to have problems that make them unappealing for most buyers.
-However, depending on how bad the property’s condition is, these homes can be a great opportunity for a deal.
+However, depending on how bad the property’s condition is, these homes can be an excellent opportunity for a deal.

-Just make sure there aren’t any permanent structural issues with the property and have a thorough home inspection.
+Buying an ‘as-is‘ home like this poses many risks, ensuring you know what those are before closing.
+Make sure there aren’t any permanent structural issues with the property, and have a thorough home inspection.
 This means calling in additional experts besides the home inspector to look closer at the home’s bones.
-Buying an ‘as-is’ home like this poses many risks, ensuring you know what those are before closing.

 A new pregnancy, especially an unexpected one, usually means selling and finding a larger home.
 NYC apartments aren’t exactly known for being spacious, and nothing makes them feel smaller, quite like a new addition to the family.
 This puts the homeowners under a lot of pressure to sell and find a new place before the baby arrives.
-In this time, the expecting parents will be busy reading baby books, attending doctors’ appointments, and seeing to a million other things must do before the big day.
-Through all this, they may have a difficult time focusing on the home selling process.
+The expecting parents will be busy reading baby books, attending doctors’ appointments, and seeing many other things they must do before the big day.
+They may have difficulty focusing on the home selling process through all this.

 Savvy buyers who can identify these sellers present a golden opportunity to close on a home below market value.
-But even if they are focused and determined to get a certain price, they’re likely also juggling a home purchase at the same time.
-Chances are, they need the proceeds from the sale before they can close on their new home.
+But even if focused and determined to get a specific price, they’re likely juggling a home purchase simultaneously.
+They need the proceeds from the sale before closing on their new home.
 This makes the closing process even more time-sensitive, putting the buyer in a strong position to demand contingencies.